Murtuzasaifee/aws_rag/README.md

 ## Security Note

 Ensure you're using environment variables or AWS IAM roles for credentials in production instead of hardcoded credentials.

+## ❤️ Made with Love

+Built with passion to automate the process.

+If you find this project useful, please consider giving it a star ⭐